 The survey revealed that 65% of carers are cutting back on essential items, such as food and heating, in response to the cost of living crisis.
 This is the number one thing carers report to be cutting down on due to rising costs.

-60% were cutting back on hobbies and other leisure activities, while almost a third (32.8%) are cutting into their savings.
-Over a quarter or carers surveyed are borrowing or using credit – 16.4% are using credit cards in response to the cost of living crisis, while 11.4% have been forced to borrow money from family or friends.
+60% were cutting back on hobbies and other leisure activities, while almost a third (32.8%) were cutting into their savings.
+Over a quarter of carers surveyed are borrowing or using credit – 16.4% are using credit cards in response to the cost of living crisis, while 11.4% have been forced to borrow money from family or friends.

 That the vast majority are in a position where they are consciously using less energy and buying less food in order to afford to live speaks volumes.
 A shocking 69.8% of carers surveyed said they did not feel confident that they would be able to manage financially over the next year.